mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

 This article isn't just about my personal `.files` repository (though you can explore it [on GitHub](https://github.com/mxaddict/dotfiles) if you're curious).
-Instead, it's about the philosophy and practical application of a "CLI Productivity Stack" – a meticulously curated collection of command-line tools and configurations that transforms the humble terminal into a hyper-efficient, keyboard-driven development hub.
+Instead, it's about the philosophy and practical application of a "CLI Productivity Stack": a meticulously curated collection of command-line tools and configurations that transforms the humble terminal into a hyper-efficient, keyboard-driven development hub.

 My journey to this setup was born out of a desire to eliminate friction,